cloud-native-toolkit/site-developer-guide/docs/resources/workshop/setup.md

       The username and password for Git Admin is `toolkit` `toolkit`

 !!!Todo
-    Shouls this be moved out of setup and into the student section of the workshop?
+    Should this be moved out of setup and into the student section of the workshop?

 ## 4. (Optional) Auto configure Terminal Shell